B2C commerce is changing in unexpected ways. The COVID-19 pandemic has forced businesses to find new ways to engage with their customers.

 For other organisations, it meant accelerating long-term digital transformation projects, shifting to new business models like DTC (direct to consumer), and finding ways to deliver innovative, contact-free experiences.

-To find out how the landscape is changing, we surveyed nearly 1,400 commerce leaders and analysed the behaviour of consumers and business buyers worldwide.
-Let’s look at some statistics from our latest State of Commerce report to discover:
+To find out how the landscape is changing, we surveyed nearly 1,400 commerce leaders and analysed the behaviour of consumers and business buyers worldwide to discover.

 According to our report, cashless payments grew 90% in the face of social distancing concerns.
 Customers turned to contactless cards and increasingly used their phones.
 As a result, mobile wallets are no longer just for online ordering.